saahiyo/segmind_telebot/README.md

 # Telegram AI Image Generator Bot

-This Telegram bot utilizes AI to generate realistic images from text queries or photos.
+This Telegram bot, powered by [Segmind](https://segmind.com/), utilizes AI to generate realistic images from text queries or photos.
 It can be used to create unique and imaginative visual content based on user prompts.

 ## Table of Contents